Kevin Coe

-Kevin Coe (born Frederick Harlan Coe on February 2, 1947) is an American convicted rapist from Spokane, Washington, often referred to in the news media as the South Hill Rapist.
+Kevin Coe (born Frederick Harlan Coe, February 2, 1947) is an American convicted rapist from Spokane, Washington, often referred to in the news media as the South Hill Rapist.
 As of May 2008, Coe is still a suspect in dozens of rapes, the number of which is unusually large; his convictions received an unusual amount of attention from appeals courts.
-Coe's mother, Ruth, was convicted of hiring a hitman against the judge and the prosecutor at her son's trial following his conviction.
+His mother, Ruth, was convicted of hiring a hitman against the judge and the prosecutor at her son's trial following his conviction.
 The bizarre relationship between Coe and his mother became the subject of a nonfiction book, Son: A Psychopath and his Victims, by the crime author Jack Olsen.

-On July 31, 1982, Coe legally changed his first name to Kevin.
+On July 31, 1982, Coe legally changed his first name to Kevin, a preference which he had been known by.

 Arrest and trial

 During the wave of sexual assaults perpetrated in Spokane between 1978 and 1981, many involved an extreme level of physical injury to the victims.
-Due to a distinctive "signature," a gloved fist or fingers rammed in the mouth and throat of his victims, police suspected the rapes to be the work of a single offender, whom the media soon dubbed the South Hill Rapist.
+Due to a distinctive "signature", a gloved fist or fingers rammed in the mouth and throat of his victims, police suspected the rapes to be the work of a single offender, whom the media soon dubbed the South Hill Rapist.